The Introvert ENFJ

 They Treasure Their Alone Time

 ENFJs have rather rich inner worlds, which cause them to become rather caught up in them sometimes.
-They actually treasure the time spend alone, just wrapped up in their own thoughts.
-ENFJs don’t always get as much time to themselves as they might like, since they usually have so many people depending on them.
-The fact that they are so important to so many people, can make it challenging for them to get much time for themselves.
+They treasure the time they spend alone, just wrapped up in their own thoughts.
+ENFJs don’t always get as much time to themselves as they might like since they usually have so many people depending on them.
+The fact that they are so important to so many people can make it challenging for them to get much time for themselves.
 When ENFJs do get the alone time they need, it is truly valuable and rewarding for them.
-Their inner worlds are magical and often they need to spend time diving into their thoughts and feelings in order to feel connected to themselves.
+Their inner worlds are magical, and often they need to spend time diving into their thoughts and feelings in order to feel connected to themselves.

-ENFJs treasure this time they have to themselves, and actually are happy being on their own for a while.
-Sometimes it can be more relaxing being alone, since they don’t have to focus on taking care of others.
+ENFJs treasure this time they have to themselves and actually are happy being on their own for a while.
+Sometimes it can be more relaxing to be alone since they don’t have to focus on taking care of others.
 While ENFJs do care about people and want to make them happy, this responsibility can actually be overwhelming sometimes.
 ENFJs can go through phases where they lose their desire to socialize completely and so they shut themselves off from the outside world.
 This happens when they are more focused on their introverted functions, and they feel more rewarded inside of their own headspace.

 This Post is Brought To You By BetterHelp